EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Cypher_exercises.md

 return p, rel_count , c, rel_types
 limit 100
 ```
-If we run the result we can see some physicians like the following one in the image having mmultiple relationships to many different claims.
+If we run the result we can see some physicians like the following one in the image having multiple relationships to many different claims.

 ![Physicians_multiple_claim_relationships](Data/images/Physicians_multiple_claim_relationships.png)